marota/Oracle4Grid/docs/DESCRIPTION.rst

 We can see that those two action have an impact on substations 1 and 23 respectively

-In config.ini, we set maxIter to 4, to simulate 4 timesteps.
-We set maxDepth to 2 as we will only need to combine a maximum of 2 actions.
+In config.ini, we set max_iter to 4, to simulate 4 timesteps.
+We set max_depth to 2 as we will only need to combine a maximum of 2 actions.

 Action combinations
 ^^^^^^^^^^^^^^^^^^^^

-We generate 4 OracleAction which have the following representation of atomic actions: 'sub-<id of substation>-<id of atomic action>'.
+We generate 4 OracleAction which have the following representation of atomic actions: ``sub-<id of substation>-<id of atomic action>``.

 When combinated, the atomic actions are separated by an underscore

 ``[sub-1-0, sub-23-1, sub-1-0_sub-23-1, donothing-0]``

 In this step, actions can be filtered out if they cause a divergence at the first simulation timestep or if they don't have impact on the initial topology
 There is no filtering needed here